Menu System

 (Enter vendor data)

-Save (automatically returns to the spec)
+Save (automatically returns to the spec with the new vendor selected)

 (Enter vendor data)